EDF Energy pays penalty for mishandling customer complaints

-LONDON EDF Energy (EDF.PA), one of Britain's big six energy suppliers, will pay 3 million pounds to benefit vulnerable customers after regulator Ofgem found the company guilty of breaching complaint handling rules.
+LONDON Aug 22 EDF Energy, one of Britain's big six energy suppliers, will pay 3 million pounds ($5 million) to benefit vulnerable customers after regulator Ofgem found the company guilty of breaching complaint handling rules.

 Ofgem said the company, the British subsidiary of French energy giant EDF, was not able to properly handle customer complaints between May 2011 and January 2012 when it was introducing a new IT system.